DevanaLabs/lemon.email-GremlinMaxim/README.md

   -v    print what's happening
 ```

 Create `msgs_directory` and fill it with files of SMTP messages you would like to be sent.
-Program will randomly pick one to send, so control the probabilities with number of message (types).
+It will randomly pick one to send, so control the probabilities with number of message (types).

 ## gremlin usage

-Maxim is imam stress testing client.
-Start program with no arguments for short usage message:
+Maxim is an imap stress testing client.
+Start the program with no arguments for short usage message:

 ```
 Usage: gremlin [options] <imap_host:imap_port>